-The difference between the projected carbon emissions of the company and its carbon emissions budget is converted into a temperate figure, which is the ITR for the company.
+The difference between the projected carbon emissions of the company and its carbon emissions budget is converted into a temperature figure, which is the ITR for the company.

-Company-level ITR for the companies (or issuers in the case of corporate bonds) that are held by the fund are then combined, based on the proportions in which the companies are held, to determine an ITR for the fund as a whole.
+The portfolio's ITR is derived based on the sum of all financed carbon budget overshoots, then converted into a temperature figure.
 Funds which are considered to be aligned will be made up of companies which, on average, are also aligned e.g. an ITR of 2.0°C or less.